jduar/static_page_generator/README.md

 We'll see.

-You also currently need a `index.md` page aswell.
-That should probably be changed aswell.

-Running the docker container than sets up an nginx server with the pages you've just generated.
+Running the docker container then sets up an nginx server with the pages you've just generated.

 ## Development